JayAtMobli/journey-code-test-ios/README.md

-# Coding test iOS app for Journey
+# Coding test iOS app

 ---

-This small app project was created for coding test requested by Journey-Digital.
+This small app project was created for coding test.

 ## Requirements